freeradical13/freeradical13.github.io/index.md

     H–C–C–O–H
       | |
       H H</pre>
-1. Carbonyl: Also called Aldehydes or Ketones.
+1. [Carbonyl][]: Oxygen double-covalently bonded to a Carbon (<code>C=O</code>) which is covalently bonded to the compound.
+If the group is at the end of the Carbon skeleton, the group is called an aldehyde; otherwise, it's called a ketone.
-1. Carboxyl: Also called Carboxylic Acids.
+1. [Carboxyl][]: A Carbon acting in both a Carbonyl and Hydroxyl.
+Also called Carboxylic Acids.
+The reason carboxyls tend to be acidic whereas hydroxyls tend not to be is because there are two highly electronegative Oxygens near the Hydrogen in a carboxyl.
-1. Amino: Also called Amines.
+1. [Amino][]: Two Hydrogens covalently bonded to a Nitrogen (<code>H–N–H</code>) which is covalently bonded to the compound.
+Also called Amines.
+An amino group often acts as a base because the Nitrogen has one unpaired valence electron willing to be shared with a Hydrogen proton.
+Compounds that have both amino and carboxyl functional groups are called amino acids.
-1. Sulfhydryl: Also called Thiols.
+1. [Sulfhydryl][]: Also called Thiols.
-1. Phosphate: Also called Organic Phosphates.
+1. [Phosphate][]: Also called Organic Phosphates.

 # Biology